Helping International Filmmakers to Succeed Worldwide

 Moshe Alafi, the director and producer, has produced numerous documentaries, TV programs and web-series.
 He focuses on religious, current affairs, political and historical topics.

-An inspiring, realistic, “true science” and international global adventure blockbuster incorporating cutting-edge space research, science, technology, philosophy and Kabbalah.
+An inspiring, scientifically accurate & international adventure blockbuster incorporating cutting-edge space research, sustainable science, technology, philosophy, spirituality and Kabbalah.

 The film begins in Jerusalem where Isaac Newton’s secret manuscripts are newly revealed and spreads to the space superpower nations as they face the threat of an approaching apocalyptic and unusual asteroid.